pminina01/readthedocs/Tutorial.md

 Install-Package NLog.Config
 ```

-At this time NLog 4.0 is stable and can be tried for production applications.

 That's it, you can now compile and run your application and it will be able to use NLog.

 ##Creating Log messages